nestybox/sysbox/docs/design.md

 ## Shiftfs on Bind Mount Sources

-In addition to mounting shiftfs on the container's rootfs, sysvisor-runc also mounts shiftfs on the source directory of bind mounts specified in the container's runc spec, if they meet the following conditions:
+In addition to mounting shiftfs on the container's rootfs, sysbox-runc also mounts shiftfs on the source directory of bind mounts specified in the container's runc spec, if they meet the following conditions: